unruggable-labs/ENSIPs/ENSIPS/ensip-D10-001.md

 - Nick Johnson (@Arachnid)

-If you would like to become an ENSIP editor, please check contact a current editor.
+If you would like to become an ENSIP editor, please contact a current editor.

+Generally, ENSIP editors will be responsible for choosing new ENSIP editors; however, it is also possible for the ENS DAO to appoint ENSIP editors using a DAO-wide vote.

 ## ENSIP Editor Responsibilities